Weekly Sermons

 Sermons

-Peace With Christ Lutheran Church sermon image for the sermon titled "Gift And Example"
+Peace With Christ Lutheran Church sermon image for the sermon titled "Hidden, Yet Very Present"

 The Scripture readings for this day are: